USA Students' Guide

 Scholarships

-It is also worth looking into other scholarships that may be available from the USA, through your preferred Australian education provider, or through professional associations, prominent industry companies and other interest groups.
+It is also worth looking into other scholarships that may be available from the US Government; through your preferred Australian education provider; or through professional associations, prominent industry companies and other interest groups.
+There are a number of international and charitable organisations that offer scholarships for international study.
+Visit Funding sources for US students and Scholarships for more information.

+As a US citizen you may be eligible to apply for a student loan such as a Stafford loan or a PLUS loan.
+The Stafford loan is a low-interest loan and is the most common type of federally supported financial aid program.
 The Federal Parent Loan for Undergraduate Students (PLUS) allows parents to borrow up to the total cost of attendance, minus any other aid for which the student is expected to receive.
-Graduate students can now also apply for additional funding through the PLUS loan program.
-Find out more about PLUS
+Graduate students can also apply for additional funding through the PLUS loan program.
+Visit Federal Student Aid (FAFSA) to find out more.

 Back to top